Gods and Goddesses

 Beroe's relationships with major gods like Poseidon and Dionysus underscore her importance in regional myths.
 Her choice of Poseidon may symbolize the city's reliance on the sea, while her rejection of Dionysus—a god of revelry—could represent a cultural emphasis on stability over excess.

-Though not widely worshipped outside of Phoenicia, Beroe's legacy endured in the naming of the city and in artistic depictions, where she is often shown with symbols of water or maritime life.
+Though not widely worshiped outside of Phoenicia, Beroe's legacy endured in the naming of the city and in artistic depictions, where she is often shown with symbols of water or maritime life.
 Her story is a reminder of how local deities enriched Greek mythology, offering unique perspectives on love, nature, and divine favor.

 Alternative Names for Beroe